 3. Read a Book Every Month

-You can set a goal to read one book – outside of assigned ones – every single month for the next 3 months, 6 months, or 12 months.
+Set a goal to read one book – outside of assigned ones – every single month for the next 3 months, 6 months, or 12 months.

-4. Accomplish Your First Individual Goal
+4. Accomplish Their First Individual Goal

 Set a goal (there’s plenty of ones here to choose from!), give it a deadline, and then actually accomplish it.